MMaus/zettelfix/README.md

 In short:

 - maybe: read "Installation" section first
+- READ THE BACKEND SETUP README BEFORE TO DO THE DATABASE MIGRATIONS!
 - cd into `backend`
 - install the backend: `composer install`
 - start backend with `php artisan serve`